kanishk-dwivedi-2005/kanishk1/README.md

 # kanishk1
-This is a demo for Git and Github class
+This is a demo for Git and Github class.